 Booking National Park Campsites can be a bit of a process.
-Search for 'Carnarvon Gorge Camping Area' on the QPWS booking page and follow your nose.
+Search for 'Carnarvon Gorge Camping Area' on the QPWS booking page and follow your index finger.

 Important: The above search will reveal multiple campsites, all of which are in Carnarvon National Park, but only two of these are in Carnarvon Gorge Section!
 If you plan on walking Carnarvon Gorge then you need to choose 'Carnarvon Gorge Camping Area' or 'Big Bend Camping Area', remembering there is no vehicle access to Big Bend.

 Bandana Station have opened Sandstone Park - 41 enormous drive-thru sites with amazing views suitable for self-sufficient travellers.
 There is a dump point, a few portaloos, and non-potable water available and the rest is up to you.

 At $35 per night for two guests, and $15 per night for adults after the first two, it's the best value outside the National Park camp grounds, and, unlike anywhere else, you can bring pets and have your own campfire at every site (regional fire alert status permitting).